Accelerator Oscillator (ACOSC)

 // Calculate ACOSC directly into allocated memory (zero-copy)

-// Read results from WASM memory
+// Read results and copy out

-const oscResult = new Float64Array(memory.buffer, oscPtr, length);
+const oscValues = new Float64Array(memory.buffer, oscPtr, length).slice();

-const changeResult = new Float64Array(memory.buffer, changePtr, length);
+const changeValues = new Float64Array(memory.buffer, changePtr, length).slice();

-// Important: Free allocated memory when done
+// Free allocated memory when done

 acosc_free(oscPtr, length);